Print

 • 2 eggs

-• 2 1/2 cups flour (measured correctly by scooping and leveling)
+• 330 grams all purpose flour (about 2 3/4 cups when measured correctly by scooping and leveling)

 • 8 ounces dark or bittersweet baking chocolate, roughly chopped (see recipe notes)